tahopen/tdi-osgi-bridge/README.md

-# pdi-osgi-bridge
+# tdi-osgi-bridge

-This project builds a PDI plugin which supplies extensions to the PluginRegistry allowing OSGI bundles to supply Kettle plugin types.
+This project builds a TDI plugin which supplies extensions to the PluginRegistry allowing OSGI bundles to supply Kettle plugin types.

 ### Development